ICStoolbox/VelocityExtension/README.md

    ` cd VelocityExtension `

-   then create build directory and create Makefile
+   then create build directory and compile the project with cmake
    ```
    mkdir build
    cd build
    cmake ..
    make
+   make install
    ```

-   if no errors are produced, install the binary and library

-   ` make install `

 #### Usage
 After compiling ```velext``` as described above, you should have an executable file in your $HOME/bin directory.
-If your PATH variable is correctly set to this directory, elastic can be called with the following syntax:
+If your PATH variable is correctly set to this directory, velext can be called with the following syntax:

     usage: velext [+/-v | -h] [-a val] [-n nit] [-r res] source_file[.mesh] [-c chi_file.[sol]] [-p param_file[.elas]] [-s data_file[.sol]] [-o output_file[.sol]]